theejebu/Autonomous-Rover-V2/README.md

 - Nothing detected - Red one lights up
 - Something detected and action in progress - Yellow one lights up
 - Something detected and action completed - Green one lights up

+### PCB Calculations
+I had to do a few calculations for the PCB.
+To find the total current I had to total the current of all of the components plus some headroom which amounted to 600 mA.
+I next used Ohm's law to find that I should use 220Ω resistors for the LEDs.